SinisterSpatula/RetroflagGpiGuides/Pegasus.md

 ## Scraping for Pegasus using Skyscraper

 This is the artwork.xml I'm using with good results.
-After scraping you'll want to manually edit the pegasus.metadata.txt and change "marquee" to "steamgrid".
+After scraping you'll want to manually edit the pegasus.metadata.txt and change "marquee" to "steamgrid". (and rename the marquee folder to steamgrid)

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>